 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 If you wish to exercise any of the rights set out above, please contact us by writing to Directors UK, 4th Floor, 22 Stukeley Street, London WC2B 5LR, or by email to [email protected].

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Please direct any comments or enquires relating to this policy to: The Chief Executive Officer, Directors UK, 3rd and 4th Floor, 22 Stukeley Street, London WC2B 5LR or via email to email@example.com.
+Please direct any comments or enquires relating to this policy to: The Chief Executive Officer, Directors UK, 4th Floor, 22 Stukeley Street, London WC2B 5LR or via email to [email protected].